yeezao/ip/docs/README.md

 To create a new task, simply enter the task name.
 For example,

 `submit assignment`

+If successful, you will see:

+`Added: submit assignment.`

 By default, all new tasks created are of the `todo` type.
 That means that no date-time information can be tagged to the task.
 To add date-time information to a task, see [Change task to deadline or event type](#change-task-to-deadline-or-event-type----deadline---event).